Downpour halts China's search for jet crash victims, black boxes | Business

 Downpour halts China's search for jet crash victims, black boxes

-It would be miraculous if anyone was found alive as the plane disintegrated on impact following its plunge from high altitude.
-The disaster prompted the aviation regulator to launch a two-week inspection of the sector that will involve checks at all regional air traffic control bureaus, airline companies and flight training institutes to ensure the "absolute" safety.
+The disaster prompted the aviation regulator to launch a two-week inspection of the sector that will involve checks at all regional air traffic control bureaus, airline companies and flight training institutes to ensure "absolute" safety.
+Since the crash, China Eastern and two subsidiaries have grounded their fleet of more than 200 Boeing 737-800 jets.

 - Country: